barrucadu/memo.barrucadu.co.uk/memos/phased-realtime-combat-call-of-cthulhu.markdown

 edition *Keeper's Rulebook*.
 </aside>

-A round is broken down into three phases:
+A round is broken down into these phases:

-- The "orders" phase, in which all combatants choose what to do when they act.
-- The "fast resolution" phase, in which certain particularly fast actions (like firing a readied gun) are performed.
-- The "slow resolution" phase, in which all remaining actions are performed.
+1. **Hints:** Keeper hints at what the enemies are doing
+2. **Orders:** Players declare their actions
+3. **Fast spells:** Cast instantaneous spells
+4. **Fast actions:** Fire readied guns and act with 100 or more DEX
+5. **Slow actions:** Other attacks, manoeuvres, or skill checks
+6. **Movement:** Movement and fleeing
+7. **Slow spells:** Cast non-instantaneous spells

-Unlike a standard sequential round structure with a strict turn order, all actions resolved in the same phase conceptually happen at the same time.
+All actions resolved in the same phase conceptually happen at the same time.

-**Orders phase:**
-Each player outlines what they want to do when they act.
-So that players can make informed decisions, the Keeper should hint at the actions of any NPCs ("the ink-black blob extrudes a tentacle and reaches toward Daniel").

 The *Keeper's Rulebook* lists the following actions which are suitable to perform on your turn during combat: